ptsteadman/notebook/stories/summer-of-entropy.md

 "If I show you my app, you have to promise not to steal the idea.
 I've been working super hard on it."

 Fuck, thought Chris.
-For fifteen minutes, Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before he finally suggested that they go inside for another drink.
+For fifteen minutes, he half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before finally suggesting that they go inside for another drink.

 The air inside the bar was cave-like and sweet.
 Elkie and Chris waited for the